Showing 1–9 of 14 results

 Side Effects of Oxycontin

-The most common unwanted reactions occurred due to oxycontin include:
+The most common unwanted reactions that occurred due to oxycontin include:

 Other adverse effects of oxycontin include: